Demo - Exploring the TPC-DS Dataset

 Trilogy-NLP can either be used in an interactive analytics context, as a helper for users to write queries, or as a backend for a chatbot or other natural language interface to a database.

-You can experiment with querying the titanic dataset we've defined using Trilogy-NLP below.
+You can experiment with querying the TPC-ds dataset with trilogy-NLP below.

 TIP